scornejob/gpuvmem/README.md

--o  --output           The name of the output file of residual visibilities(MS) -O  --output-image     The name of the output image FITS file -I  --inputdat         The name of the input file of parameters -m  --modin            FITS file including a complete header for astrometry -n  --noise            Noise Parameter in Jy (Optional) -N  --noise-cut        Noise-cut Parameter (Optional) -r  --randoms          Percentage of data used when random sampling (Default = 1.0, optional)
+-o  --output           The name of the output file of residual visibilities(MS) -O  --output-image     The name of the output image FITS file -I  --inputdat         The name of the input file of parameters -m  --model_input      FITS file including a complete header for astrometry -n  --noise            Noise Parameter in Jy (Optional) -N  --noise-cut        Noise-cut Parameter (Optional) -r  --randoms          Percentage of data used when random sampling (Default = 1.0, optional)